Image

 Incrementum Housing

 The Incrementum Housing Development Company – set up and owned by the council – aims to deliver hundreds of low carbon homes across the borough.
-Our first two schemes in Birchwood and Great Sankey – delivering 161 homes for rent – are due to be completed in Summer 2022.
+Our first two schemes were completed in 2022, delivering 161 homes to rent in Birchwood and Great Sankey.

 Find out more by visiting Incrementum's website.